Antoine Claire Thibaudeau: Career

-Thibaudeau joined the party of the Mountain and voted for the death of Louis XVI unconditionally.
+Thibaudeau joined the party of the Mountain and voted unconditionally for the death of Louis XVI.
 Nevertheless, he incurred a certain amount of suspicion because he declined to join the Jacobin Club.
 In May 1793 he was on a special mission in the west and prevented his département from joining the Federalist movement.
 Thibaudeau occupied himself more particularly with educational business, notably in the organization of the museum of the Louvre.
 It was he who secured the inclusion of Tom Paine's name in the amnesty of Girondist deputies.

-Secretary and then president of the Convention for a short period, he served on the Committee of Public Safety and of General Security.
-After the royalist insurrection of 13 Vendémiaire (5 October 1795) he opposed those Thermidorians who wished to postpone the dissolution of the Convention.
+Secretary and then president of the convention for a short period, he served on the Committee of Public Safety and of General Security.
+After the royalist insurrection of 13 Vendémiaire (5 October 1795) he opposed those Thermidorians who wished to postpone the dissolution of the convention.
 At the elections for the Corps Législatif he was elected by no less than thirty-two départements.
 It was only by the intervention of Boulay de la Meurthe that he escaped transportation after the coup d'etat of 18 Fructidor (4 September 1797), and he then returned to the practice of his profession.

 The establishment of the Consulate brought him back to public life.
-He was made prefect of the Gironde, and then member of the council of state, in which capacity he worked on the civil code.
+He was made prefect of the Gironde, and then a member of the council of state, in which capacity he worked on the civil code.
 He at this time had Napoleon's confidence, and gave him wholehearted support.
-He did not entirely conceal his disapproval of the foundation of the Légion d'Honneur, of the Concordat and of Napoleon's acceptance of the Consulate for life, and his appointment as prefect of the Bouches-du-Rhône, with consequent banishment from Paris, was a semi-disgrace.
+He did not entirely conceal his disapproval of the foundation of the Legion of Honour, of the Concordat and of Napoleon's acceptance of the consulate for life, and his appointment as prefect of the Bouches-du-Rhône, with consequent banishment from Paris, was a semi-disgrace.